uwciso/browser-security/solutions.md

   expires: new Date(Date.now() + 60000)
 }
 ```

+Reload the page, and observe that the cookie was sent on the initial response with assets.html (with the `Set-Cookie` response header).
+Similarly, all subsequent asset requests will include this cookie (with the `Cookie` request header).
+After a minute elapses, reload the page again, and observe that the cookie is no longer sent along with asset requests.

 ### (5)
 To verify the cookie is being sent on requests to assets.html, on the Dev Tools Network tab, select the assets.html resource, then look for the `Cookie` request header (you can also check the "Cookies" sub menu in the Network tab).
 Now, add the `secure` property to the cookie to allow cookies *only* on https requests: